husonlab/phylocompare/README.md

 visualization techniques that make it easier to identify common structure and topological disagreement among multiple trees derived from different genes, loci, chromosomes, or inference methods.

-PhyloCompare supports both traditional tanglegrams and a new visualization called a phylogenetic parallelogram, in which multiple trees are embedded into a common rooted network and drawn in parallel.
+PhyloCompare provides a new visualization called a phylogenetic parallelogram, in which multiple trees are embedded into a common rooted network and drawn in parallel.
 This highlights shared evolutionary structure while making conflicting signals immediately visible.